mkolarek/mkolarek.github.io/content/posts/asking-questions-part-2/index.md

 ***

 Great!
-Now that we have all of our components ready, let's put them together.
+Now that we have all the components ready, let's put them together.

 ## Question generator API

-While we could just write a script that does the necessary steps for us and provides us with a new question every time we run it, I decided to build a small API service instead.
-This way it can become a component of a larger system (i.e. a game like MindMaze), while also being easily accessible via a web browser.
-To keep things simple, I've decided to use `flask`, since it has built-in support both for providing API endpoints and for HTML templating (if we want a nicer UI).
+Instead of writing a script to generate a new question each time it's run, I decided to build a small API service.
+This allows it to become a component of a larger system (e.g., a game like MindMaze) while being easily accessible via a web browser.
+To keep things simple, we'll use `flask`, which supports both API endpoints and HTML templating (for a nicer UI).

-Let's go through the whole web app piece by piece.
-Aside from the imports, what's interesting here is that we've prepared an example question response that we'd like our LLM to return for us (we'll be using it later).
-Some very basic (and insecure!) secrets and connection strings are also initialised here.
+Let's go through the web app piece by piece.
+Aside from the imports, the interesting part is the example question response we'd like our LLM to return.
+Basic (and insecure!) secrets and connection strings are also initialized here.

 ```python
 from flask import Flask, render_template, request, redirect, url_for